PliniLeonardo/PliniLeonardo.github.io/_teaching/TA_Advant.md

 location: "Rome, Italy"
 ---

-Teaching Assistant during the Training Camp offered by Advant
+Teaching Assistant during the Training Camp offered by Advant at Sapienza University of Rome in 2022/23.